- TAX INFO

 Claim for refund.
 A claim for refund is a return filed only to get a refund of withheld income tax or estimated tax paid.
 A return is not a claim for refund if you claim the earned income credit or any other similar refundable credit.

 Combat pay, nontaxable.
 If you were a member of the U.S. Armed Forces who served in a combat zone, certain pay is excluded from your income.
 See Combat Zone Exclusion in Pub.
 3. You can elect to include this pay in your earned income when figuring the EIC.
 The amount of your nontaxable combat pay should be shown in box 12 of Form(s) W-2 with code Q. If you are filing a joint return and both you and your spouse received nontaxable combat pay, you can each make your own election.
+In other words, if one of you makes the election, the other one can also make it but does not have to.

 Credit figured by the IRS.
 To have the IRS figure your EIC: